malept/talks/2016-09-09-writing-rust-for-fun-and-profit-3/index.rst

 .. note::

-    Now that I've thoroughly explained the joke and made is painfully unfunny, I might as well describe what it does.
+    Now that I've thoroughly explained the joke, I might as well describe what it does.
 The easiest way to do that is to quote the README.

 ----